YuriyIvon/DatabaseBenchmark/README.md

 * `Operator` - logical operator, can be one of `And`, `Or`, and `Not`.
 * `Conditions` - array of conditions to be combined by the logical operator.
 Please note that `Not` allows only one condition in this array.
+* `RandomizeInclusion` - specifies if this condition should be randomly included in the query.
+Is `false` by default.

 A primitive condition has the following properties:

 * `ColumnName` - table column to be checked in the condition (the first operand).
 * `Operator` - conditional operator, can be one of `Equals`, `NotEquals`, `In`, `Greater`, `GreaterEquals`, `Lower`, `LowerEquals`, `Contains`, and `StartsWith`.
 * `Value` - specifies the value of the second operand.
 Is ignored if `RandomizeValue` is `true`.
 * `RandomizeValue` - specifies if the value should be randomized.
+Is `false` by default.
 * `ValueRandomizationRule` - specifies [value randomization rules](#value_randomization_rules).
+* `RandomizeInclusion` - specifies if this condition should be randomly included in the query.
+Is `false` by default.

 `Aggregate` has the following top-level properties:
 * `GroupColumnNames` - an array of columns the query result should be grouped by.